nest/nestml/doc/running/running_nest_compartmental.rst

 Mechanism interdependence
 -------------------------

 Above examples of explicit interdependence inbetween concentration and channel models where already described.
 Note that it is not necessary to describe the basic interaction inherent through the contribution to the overall current of the compartment.
-During a simulation step all currents of channels and synapses are added up and contribute to the change of the membrane potential (v_comp) in the next timestep.
-Thereby one must only express a dependence explicitly if the mechanism depends on the activity of a specific channel- or synapse-type amongst multiple in a given compartment or some concentration.
+During a simulation step all currents of channels and receptors are added up and contribute to the change of the membrane potential (v_comp) in the next timestep.
+Thereby one must only express a dependence explicitly if the mechanism depends on the activity of a specific channel- or receptor-type amongst multiple in a given compartment or some concentration.

 General compartment scripting
 -----------------------------